naeemhajra/Dataset/README.md

 # Datasets

 ### SmartThings - Corpus 1
-We collected these applications from: https://github.com/SmartThingsCommunity/SmartThingsPublic.
-This dataset was prepared by Celik et al. [[1]](#1) by collecting SmartApps from marketplace, community, SmartThings forum and IoTBench.
-It contains 217 SmartApps.
+We have collected these SmartApps from: https://github.com/SmartThingsCommunity/SmartThingsPublic.
+To prepare this dataset Celik et al. [[1]](#1) have collected SmartApps from marketplace, community, SmartThings forum and IoTBench.

 ### Mutated_SmartApps - Corpus 2
-This dataset is prepared by Parveen and Alalfi [[2]](#2).
+The dataset was prepared by Parveen and Alalfi [[2]](#2).
 To prepare this dataset they injected mutations in the SmartApps of SmartThings - Corpus 1 dataset.
-They mainly altered the order of statements in benign SmartApps selected from Corpus1 to introduce vulnerabilities that leak sensitive information.
-Mutations created by them mainly focused on generating tainted flows vulnerabilities by changing the order of statements in the sequential code flow.
+They mainly altered the order of statements in benign SmartApps to introduce vulnerabilities that leak sensitive information.
+Mutations created by them mainly focus on generating tainted flows vulnerabilities by changing the order of statements in the sequential code flow.

 ## Research Papers published Using these Satasets

-1- Naeem, Hajra, and Manar H. Alalfi.
+1- Hajra Naeem, and Manar H. Alalfi.
 "Predicting sensitive information leakage in IoT applications using flows-aware machine learning approach."
 Empirical Software Engineering 27, no. 6 (2022): 137. https://link.springer.com/article/10.1007/s10664-022-10157-y

-This research paper is ailable here: https://arxiv.org/abs/2201.02677
+This research paper is available here: https://arxiv.org/abs/2201.02677

-2- Naeem, Hajra, and Manar H. Alalfi.
+2- Hajra Naeem, and Manar H. Alalfi.
 "Identifying vulnerable IoT applications using deep learning."
 In 2020 IEEE 27th International Conference on Software Analysis, Evolution and Reengineering (SANER), pp. 582-586.
 IEEE, 2020. https://ieeexplore.ieee.org/abstract/document/9054817

 ### FlowsMiner